-Aratama Japanese Maple is primarily valued in the landscape or garden for its interestingly mounded form.
-It has attractive olive green deciduous foliage which emerges brick red in spring.
-The lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, orange and dark red in the fall.
-The rough gray bark adds an interesting dimension to the landscape.
+Sharp's Pygmy Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive green deciduous foliage which emerges pink in spring.
+The small lobed palmate leaves are highly ornamental and turn outstanding shades of scarlet and orange in the fall.